Assessing forensic risk: a psychodynamic approach (P20)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us to discuss how we can best help you.

-• introduction to the course: a relational approach to risk assessment
+• Introducing a relational approach to risk assessment

 Although there are no formal academic entry requirements, we ask that you have had some previous learning/experience in the basics of psychodynamic theory.